CREMS Summer Research Program

 -

 Submitted projects will be reviewed and scored by the CREMS adjudication committee.
-We typically receive 100-120 applications and can fund around 40-50 projects.
+We typically receive 150+ applications and can fund around 40-50 projects.
 CREMS positions will be offered to the supervisor/projects with the highest scores.
-We expect to complete the adjudication process by mid to late March.
+We expect to complete the review process and notify successful applicants that their project will be posted by late March

 -